When it comes to jet ski trailer prices, they can vary from dealership to dealership.

 You’ll also want to check the frame of the trailer for any rust or broken bolts.
 Saltwater is very deadly to jet ski trailers, even the aluminum ones that use cheap bolts.

-The axle of the jet ski trailer needs a good looking at too.
+The axle of the jet ski trailer needs to be inspected for any damage.
 Make sure it’s not bending or bowing.
 A bent axle comes from putting oversized jet skis on the trailer or hitting a few too many potholes.

 Should You Buy Harbor Freight Jet Ski Trailers?